Review · Hair, Skin & Dental

 - Main risk

-- No medical review disclosed — perimenopause can benefit from a doctor's input, and a guide doesn't replace that
+- No medical review disclosed; perimenopause is a hormonal transition that can benefit from a doctor's input, and this guide doesn't replace that

 - Better use case

-- Women 40+ just starting to notice perimenopause changes who want a structured, low-cost introduction to lifestyle management
+- Women 40+ who are just starting to notice perimenopause symptoms and want a structured, low-cost introduction to lifestyle management

 - Skip if

-- You already understand perimenopause from your doctor or reliable sources like the North American Menopause Society
+- You already have a solid understanding of perimenopause from your doctor or reliable sources like the North American Menopause Society

 - Evidence file